NorthernChicken/github-contrib-grinder/README.md

 # DISCLAIMER

 I am not responsible for any damages incurred by the use of this bot.
-Please use responsibly and only open issues on this repository.
+Please use responsibly and only bot issues on this repository or one of your own.